feltor-dev/feltor-dev.github.io/_pages/about.md

 FELTOR (Full-F ELectromagnetic code in TORoidal geometry) is a modular scientific software package that can roughly be divided into six parts described as follows

+{% include figure image_path="/_includes/FELTOR_table.jpg" alt="The structure of the FELTOR project" caption="The structure of the FELTOR project" %}

 ### User Zone:
 A collection of actual simulation projects and diagnostic